-California is a state full of natural wonders, including many state & national parks.
-See interesting sites in San Francisco & beyond.
+California is a state full of natural wonders, including many state and national parks.
+See interesting sites in San Francisco and beyond.

 Sleeping in Lillie Langtry's Bed

 A very fond memory of one of our California wine country trips in late April of 1991 originated here at Lillie Langtry's house, now used as a guest house for Guenoc Winery.
 After flying from Houston to San Francisco, we rented a car and drove to the winery in the northern part of the Napa Valley that stretches into Lake County.
 We would be guests of the owners of Guenoc Winery.

 It just so happened that we were the sole occupants of the guest house that night.
 It is a sprawling and beautiful old Victorian house, and we had our pick of the bedrooms.
 Naturally, we chose to stay in Lillie's old room.

 Suffice it to briefly say that she was a famous stage actress well known to European and American theater-goers in the late 19th and early 20th century as well as being known as an International beauty.
 She was also "favored" by British royalty and was beloved by many men in her life.